socomm/verify-email/README.md

 # Overview #

-**verify-email** is an Open-Source command-line utility designed to help verify an e-mail address.
+**verify-email** is command-line utility designed to help verify an e-mail address.

+Simply provide the user's email address and the script will connect to the user's domain mail-exchange server, via SMTP, and verify the user's mailbox exists.

 # License #